pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0129.md

 > 🟣 Runtime Warning: Perceptible state was accessed but is not being tracked.
 Track changes to state by wrapping your view in a 'WithPerceptionTracking' view.

-This let's you instantly know when something is not set up correctly, and do so in a noticeable yet [unobstrusive][unobstrusive-warnings] way.
+This lets you instantly know when something is not set up correctly, and do so in a noticeable yet [unobstrusive][unobstrusive-warnings] way.
 To debug this, expand the warning in the Issue Navigator of Xcode (cmd+5), and click through the stack frames displayed to find the line in your view where you are accessing state without being inside `WithPerceptionTracking`.